Color-Coded-Labs/ccl_cohort8/module_1/week_3/Week 3 - Git_GitHub and Command Line Interface (CLI).md

 - **Activity**: Complete a series of tasks using the CLI to navigate the file system, create and edit files, and utilize Git commands.
 - **Deliverables**: A log of CLI commands used to perform tasks, along with a brief explanation of each command.

-**Week 5 Project: Personal GitHub Repository Setup**
+**Week 3 Homework: GitHub Repository Setup and Terminal Commands**
-- **Objective**: Set up a personal project on GitHub using CLI and Git.
+- **Objective**: Practice using Git and the terminal to manage a GitHub repository.

 - **Step-by-Step Guide**:
-  - Initialize a new project or use an existing one.
-  - Create a new repository on GitHub.
+  1. Create a new repository on GitHub (no need to initialize it with a README or other files).
+  2. Clone the repository to your local machine using the terminal.
+  3. Inside the cloned repository, create a file (either `.txt` or `.md`) that lists the terminal commands we learned this week (e.g., `ls`, `cd`, etc.).
+  4. Use Git to:
+     - Add the file to the staging area.
+     - Commit the changes with a meaningful commit message.
-  - Use Git commands to connect the local project to the GitHub repository.
+     - Push the changes to the GitHub repository.
-  - Make regular commits and push updates to GitHub.
+  5. Copy the repository URL from GitHub.

-- **Deliverables**: A link to the GitHub repository containing the project with a well-documented README file.
+- **Deliverables**: Submit the URL of your GitHub repository containing the file with terminal commands to the LMS.

 ---